Jash-2000/Bio-Medical-Engineering/README.md

   ---

-  5. **Fuzzy PID control of an electrosurgical unit for power regulation** -  Project in development phase
+  5. **Fuzzy PID control of an electrosurgical unit for power regulation** -  Paper Implementation -- Project in development phase

   ---